Welcome to a blog for Mona Risa - Wharram Tiki 21 #924. Telling the story of a full rebuild and, hopefully, the further adventures.

 I decided to add “luggage racks” to the rear decks.
 I thought it would be a great place to store gasoline and propane tanks.
 I know rear netting is common but decided to try this instead.
 The ash cleats are glued and screwed in place with some big fillets around them as well.

 The tilt mechanism on my outboard is designed for a sloped transom and won’t raise the motor very far out of the water when it’s on the vertical transom of the Tiki’s center platform.
 So I attached a rubber V block to the underside of the aft beam and a clam cleat above it.
 I’ll be able to use a short line to snug the bottom of the motor up against the rubber block.

-In ash, I made jib sheet leads 2’ long.
+I made jib sheet leads 2’ long in ash.
 I glued and bolted them to the cabin sides with 5/8” backing pads.
 I filleted inside and out.

 With the beams fitted I could mark on the cabin sides where the ledges for the side platforms would be located.
 I beveled the top edges of the ledges for good support for the platforms.
 Wire stitches helped get the placement correct and screws from the inside clamped it tight.
 Cosmetic fillets covered up the wire holes.